Denver Adventure – Final Chapter

 I was excited.
 The University was lovely, the interview went well, and I enjoyed the people I met.
 On the ride home I was tired but optimistic.

-While I awaited news of my fate, I continued writing, reading, going to the mall, and walking in the park.
+While I awaited news of my fate, I continued journal writing, reading, going to the mall, and walking in the park.
 But I wasn’t relaxed anymore, and I wasn’t having fun.
 I became increasingly consumed by fear and uncertainty.
 Lack of income was a pressing concern, and I was beginning to feel quite desperate.

 And then it got odder.